makersacademy/bowling-challenge/README.md

 - I used CodeClimate and Better Code Hub to further check the repository for any code smells or technical debt.
 Both are reporting maximum code quality scores.

 ### Workflow:
-- My git workflow consists of making small and consistent commits at every green and refactor stage.
+- Git: small, consistent commits at green and refactoring stages, using clear and communicative commit messages
-- Applying agile processes in translating specifications into user stories and then test driving and implementing those features
+- Agile: creating user stories from a fuzzy specification, then test driving and implementing the features

 ### Documentation:
-- My aim is to create comprehensive and easy to use documentation, to ensure other developers could use and contribute to the project with ease.
+- My aim was to create comprehensive and clear documentation, to ensure other developers could easily use and contribute to the project

 ### Design:
-- Private functions are prefixed with underscores
+- Private functions are prefixed with underscores, e.g. `frame._isStrike()`
 - Predicate functions which return boolean values begin with the word 'is', e.g. `game.isOver()`
-- **Game class**: responsible for tracking the frames and the progress of the game
+- **Game class**: Responsible for tracking the frames and the progress of the game
-- **Frame class**: responsible for tracking its rolls, score and bonuses
+- **Frame class**: Responsible for tracking its rolls, score and bonuses
 - **Interface**: Built using js and jQuery, responsible for updating the view after each roll input

 ## Usage